AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 **Some of most important projects in the FIG (regarding caching) have voted against it**

 One of the first '-1' votes on the proposal at the moment is a resounding no from the Doctrine team.
-The actual comment on the [voting thread](https://groups.google.com/forum/#!topic/php-fig/dSw5IhpKJ1g) is:
+The comment on the [voting thread](https://groups.google.com/forum/#!topic/php-fig/dSw5IhpKJ1g) is:

 _"Unanimous -1 from Doctrine among all core developers.
 List of deficiencies too big and not pertinent to this thread."_